tatashii/Database-Design-1/README.md

 # We can achieve dernormalization between customer and order entities  by

-## 1 - duplicate data to reduce processing data by selecting data from different tables
+## 1 - duplicate data to reduce selecting data from different tables
 ### compinig all customers and orders columns in on table
-## 2 - by using aggregation fuctions
+## 2 - by applying of  aggregation fuctions on specific columns
-### like adding total_amount and total_orders as columns in customers table
+### like adding sum(total_amount)  and sum(total_orders) as columns in customers table by this we will increase using Join and improve the website performance
 ---

 [**Return**](#-quick-links)